ndugal6/SchoolBook/ScholBook_SRS.md

   1. User Visits SchoolBook URL www.SchoolBook.com.
   2. System Displays introductory page which contains the Login form.
   3. User keys in Email Address & Password and clicks Login Button.
-  4. System compares input values with UserAccounts database table and checks if input data exists in the database.
+  4. System compares input values with UserAccounts database table and checks if input data exsists in the database.
-  5. System will redirect user to the Login Homepage on successful verification.
+  5. System will redirect user to the Login Hompage on sucessful verification.
   6. System will display error message on verification failure.

 c.
 Functional Requirements